CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Pricing and methods of payment

-CyberGhost is reasonably priced and has different subscription plans.
+CyberGhost offers several different subscription plans and is very competitively priced.
 The monthly fee is considerably lower when you subscribe to their services for a longer period of time.
-A monthly plan is $12,99 per month, a subscription for one year is $5,99 a month, a two-year plan is only $3,69 a month.
-Finally, a three-year plan will cost you as little as $2,75 a month.
+A monthly plan is $12,99 per month, a subscription for one year is $5,99 a month, a two-year plan is only $3,69 a month and the three-year plan with two free months is only $2,75 a month .

 Every CyberGhost subscription comes with a 45 days money-back guarantee.
 The guarantee and related refunds are handled by the same company they outsource any payments to: Cleverbridge.
 However, you can also contact CyberGhost directly to settle this.
 The 45 days money-back guarantee makes CyberGhost a VPN you can easily test before fully committing to a (long-term) subscription.